 At one time or another, almost everyone is constipated.
 In most cases, it lasts for a short time and is not serious.
 By understanding factors that cause constipation, steps can be taken to help prevent it.

-Preventing or treating constipation
+Preventing or treating constipation in kids

 Attention to what your child drinks, eats, and how much exercise your child gets, often helps prevent or relieve constipation.
 Providing guidance to prevent stool withholding, and helping establish regular times for going to the toilet are also important.
 Here are some steps you can take: